gp1981/ValueInvest/README.md

 ### Branch Naming
 When creating branches, please use descriptive names that indicate the purpose or functionality of the branch.
 Some common branch naming conventions include:

-- *feature-<branch-name>*: Use this prefix for branches that add new features or enhancements.
+- *Feature*-*branch-name*: Use this prefix for branches that add new features or enhancements.
-- *bugfix-<branch-name>*: Use this prefix for branches that fix bugs or resolve issues.
+- *Bugfix*-*branch-name*: Use this prefix for branches that fix bugs or resolve issues.
-- *refactor-<branch-name>*: Use this prefix for branches that involve code refactoring or restructuring.
+- *Refactor*-*branch-name*: Use this prefix for branches that involve code refactoring
-- *test-<branch-name>*: Use this prefix for branches that add or modify test cases.
-- *docs-<branch-name>*: Use this prefix for branches that involve documentation updates or improvements.
+- *docs*-*branch-name*: Use this prefix for branches that involve documentation updates or improvements.
-- *chore-<branch-name>*: Use this prefix for branches that involve general maintenance or non-functional changes.
 Choose a branch name that clearly represents the purpose of the branch and provides context to other contributors.